 To watch it in action, please view our “how to use a solid shampoo & conditioner bar” video at:

-Or feel free to contact us at any time to help troubleshoot your problems!!
-We often help struggling customers figure out what to do when they are not used to using shampoo bars or different shampoo bars.
+Feel free to contact us at any time to help troubleshoot your problems.
+We often help new customers figure out what to do when they are not used to our natural, non-detergent shampoo bars.

-SHAVING: Rub bar along area of skin that you want to shave.
+Rub bar along area of wet skin that you want to shave.

 Make sure it leaves a thin and slick soapy film on the skin.

 You do not need to lather.
 Although you may if you wish with a shaving brush.
 We recommend a badger hair brush for comfort and quality.